Easy to Build Two Story Metal Building Kits

 Why A Two-Story Steel Building?

-For many significant towns, multi-story structures generate an identity.
+- For many significant towns and cities, multi-story structures generate a visual identity.

-Steel also has the reclamation and reuse benefit.
+- Steel also has the reclamation and reuse benefit.
 Recycled steel is as powerful as fresh steel, and by repeated recycling it never loses that power.
-Using steel eliminates tons of landfill waste and decreases the need for iron mine.
+Using steel eliminates tons of landfill waste and decreases the need for iron mining.